industrial-edge/iih-essentials-getting-started/docs/Installation.md

 <p><kbd><img src="graphics/Data_Service_Assets.PNG"/></kbd></p>

-Using the **variables preview**, you can immediately check whether data is transmitted from the Databus:
+Using the **variables preview**, you can immediately check whether data is received from Databus:

 <p><kbd><img src="graphics/Data_Service_Preview.PNG"/></kbd></p>

 The **data storage period** can be set individually for each Asset.
 The data is deleted from the disk after this time.
-To change the this time period, click on the edit next to the name of the Asset:
+To change the this time period, click on edit next to the name of the Asset:

 <p><kbd><img src="graphics/Data_Service_Retention.PNG"/></kbd></p>

 ### Configure an Aspect

 An Aspect is a mechanism for data modeling of Assets.
-Aspects group related data points (topics) based on their logical assignment.
+Aspects group related variables (tags) based on their logical assignment.

-Choose the register "Aspects" to create a new Aspect by clicking "Create first Aspect" or "Add Aspect".
+Choose the register `Aspects` to create a new Aspect by clicking `Create first Aspect` or `Add Aspect`.

 <p><kbd><img src="graphics/iihessentials_addaspect.png"/></kbd></p>